 the prediction of the decay state coefficients of the gas turbine of the naval propulsion.
 The results show that

 a consistently declining hidden layers size which is proportional to the input and to the output outperforms

 the other neural network architectures.
 In addition, the results of ANN outperforms hybrid PCA-ANN in most

-Condition based maintenance, Neural Network, Deep neural network, Principle Component Analysis(PCA), Naval propulsion
+Condition based maintenance, Neural Network, Deep neural network, Principle Component Analysis(

 Automated Advanced Remote-Control Car System

 Our work is based on Arduino, motor driver, Bluetooth module, and Firebase and sonar sensor.
 Arduino is an open source platform which is easy-to-use between hardware and software.
 Arduino uses ATmega328 microcontroller .
 We present our automated advanced remote control car that is controlled by an Android application through a server and also have camera for live broadcasting.
-Firebase receive data from web application, stores those data and updates the data into our android application.
+What firebase does here is, it receives data from web application, stores those data.
+It updates the data into our android application.
 Our robotic car is controlled using those data and also can avoid any obstacle using those data.
-All in all, we propose an IOT based robotic car that is controlled over the internet using Firebase Realtime database.
-It can be made using in a bigger scale for real time vehicles in next generation automated vehicle.
+All in all, our project is an IOT based robotic car that is controlled over the internet using Firebase Realtime database.
+It can be made using in a bigger scale for real time vehicles .

 Automation, IOT RC car, Bluetooth, Arduino, Google Firebase, Realtime database.